junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "I'm alive, apparently -- Down there, I can't really feel my body, it's like I can move but I don't have a body, and now, --" Kevin bends and stretches his fingers, staring at his own hands with fascination, as if seeing them for the first time, hard to believe they actually move as command. "-- it feels weird but finally right to be back in my body.
 Am I crazy?"

 "Nope, I know exactly what's it like to be back from Hell.
-Welcome back, kid."
-Dean says warmly.
+Welcome back, kid," Dean says warmly.

 "Same here, I know it takes some time to get used to, but you'll be alright."
 Sam smiles at him.

 Kevin's eyes land on the only one he doesn't recognize.
 "Who are you?" he asks Donatello.

-"Donatello," he answers, waving his hand to say hi.
-"The only one haven't been to Hell here, and I'm hoping not to go any time soon.
+"Donatello," the older man answers, waving his hand to say hi.
+"The only one who haven't been to Hell here, and I'm hoping not to go any time soon.
 Big fan of your work.
-Your notes actually helped us a lot, or else we won't be able to save the worlds."
+Your notes actually helped us a lot, otherwise we wouldn't be able to save the world."

 "So... you're a prophet?"
-Kevin says slowly.
+Kevin asks slowly.
 "The prophet after me?"

 "The seventh prophet after you, actually," Cas corrects him.
 "Crowley killed six of them."